Parker Duignan Presentations

 • How the 13 Tips to Better Intervention Logics can

-Dr Paul Duignan is a New Zealand based outcomes and evaluation expert
+Dr Paul Duignan is a New

-approach to managing outcomes is available from: www.parkerduignan.com
+outcomes is available from:

 This workshop will be especially useful for those working with: